 The Presidential Committee on Green Growth (PCGG) was established in February 2009 at the recommendation of the Presidential Council for Future and Vision.
-PCGG is co-chaired by the Prime Minister and Dr. Kim Hyung-kook, an eminent scholar representing the non-government sector.
+PCGG is co-chaired by the Prime Minister and Dr. Kim Hyung-kook, an eminent scholar representing the non-government sector4.
 By November 2009, the Committee met six times which were presided by the President except in one occasion.
 PCGG adopted the National Strategy for Green Growth as the highest-level government plan on Green Growth, and set policy objectives for 2050 and performance indicators for 2020 in 10 key policy agenda points.
 It also adopted the Five-Year Green Growth Plan by reviving the past practice of five-year planning cycles.
-This is because Green Growth (environmental agenda) is an area where
+This is because Green Growth5 (environmental agenda) is an area where government must play a proactive role even though the present Korean economy is driven by the private sector.
+A large number of government ministries and agencies and public research institutions participated in developing the Green Growth strategy and its five-year implementation plan.
+All central and local government institutions are required to develop their own Green Growth Action Plans which must be approved by PCGG.

-&lt;sup>4 The operation of PCGG is similar to that of PCFV.
+4 The operation of PCGG is similar to that of PCFV.
 PCGG consists of 47 members including ministers and representatives from private stakeholders.
 It is supported by a secretariat of 60 staff comprised of seconded officials from over 14 government agencies and public and private institutions (see Presidential Committee on Green Growth, Green Growth Korea's Choice: Progress Report 2008-09, p.10).

-&lt;sup>5 The objective of the national vision on "Green Growth" is to tackle the issue of climate change, environmental degradation and the depletion of energy resources.
+5 The objective of the national vision on "Green Growth" is to tackle the issue of climate change, environmental degradation and the depletion of energy resources.
 Unlike past approaches, however, green growth puts more emphasis on sustainable growth while reducing greenhouse gas emissions (Green Growth Korea's Choice: Progress Report 2008-09).